-Effective Headteacher manage themselves and their relationships well.
+The Headteacher should manage themselves and their relationships well.
 Headship is about building a professional learning community which enables others to achieve.
 Through performance management and effective continuing professional development practice, the Headteacher supports all staff to achieve high standards.
-To equip themselves with the capacity to deal with the complexity of the role and the range of leadership skills and actions required of them, Headteacher should be committed to their own continuing professional development.
+To equip themselves with the capacity to deal with the complexity of the role and the range of leadership skills and actions required of them.
+The Headteacher should be committed to their own continuing professional development.